Sotera/merlin-stack/README.md

       to make a packaged version of itself by running "firmament package tar".
 This will create a tar.gz file containing the entirety of the firmament application with all dependencies.
     *
-  ### Firmament
-    * Firmament is an application we developed to read json files and deploy our services based on the settings within.
-    *

   ### Ensure NFS mounts are available and match the Firmament File
     * "hadoop-datavolume": /merlin-lts\
       "hadoop-logvolume": /merlin-lts-logs\